hany606/Tensegrity-Robotics/README.md

 docker pull hany606/tensegrity_headless_server:v0.3
 ```

-Note: the current docker image works with the headless_server branch which is under development for other experiments, headless_server branch is related to training on servers without GUI.
+Note: the current docker image works with the headless_server branch, which is under development for other experiments, headless_server branch is related to training on servers without GUI.

 To work with the docker image that works with the current branch (Paper's branch): it is in "docker" directory